-The SLES evaluation covers a potentially distributed, but closed network of IBM xSeries and eServer e326 servers running the evaluated version of SLES.
+The SLES evaluation covers a potentially distributed, but closed network of IBM xSeries, pSeries, zSeries, iSeries and eServer 325 servers running the evaluated version of SLES.
 The hardware platforms selected for the evaluation consist of machines which are available when the evaluation has completed and to remain available for a substantial period of time afterwards.

 The TOE Security Functions (TSF) consist of functions of SLES that run in kernel mode plus some trusted processes.
 These are the functions that enforce the security policy as defined in this Security Target.
 Tools and commands executed in user mode that are used by an administrative user need also to be trusted to manage the system in a secure way.
-But as with other operating system evaluations they are not considered to be part of this TSF
+The basic tools required for the secure configuration and management of the TOE are included as part of the TSF in this evaluation.
+Other tools exist that can be used for configuration and management functions have not been part of this evaluation.